dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 ## `dolt_remotes`

-`dolt_remotes` returns the remote subcontents of the `repo_state.json`, similar to running `dolt remote -v` from the command line.
+`dolt_remotes` returns the remote subcontents of the `repo_state.json`, similar to running `dolt remote -v` from the Dolt command line.

 The `dolt_remotes` table is currently read only.
 Use the [`dolt_remote()` procedure](./dolt-sql-procedures.md#dolt_remote) to add, update or delete remotes.